Experienced Westchester County & New York City Medical Malpractice Lawyers

 - Elderly nursing home resident suffers from a burn injury requiring multiple surgeries due to nursing home negligence and abuse

 When a patient suffers significant harm and injury as a result of serious misconduct by a healthcare provider, we collaborate with competent medical professionals to thoroughly investigate such incidents.
-If there has in fact been a departure from accepted medical practice resulting in significant harms and losses, we strive to ensure you receive the fairest compensation attainable for any injuries sustained.
-We only accept and pursue cases in which a medical professional has concluded that medical misconduct resulting in serious and permanent injuries has occurred.
+If there has in fact been a departure from accepted medical practice resulting in significant harms and losses, we strive to ensure you receive the maximum compensation attainable for any injuries sustained.
+We only accept and pursue cases in which a medical professional expert has concluded that medical misconduct resulting in serious and permanent injuries has occurred.